Etna newsletter message: The Expert's Guide to Lead Nurturing

 Marie Olesen, Founder & Chief Patient Experience Officer of Vizium360, agrees.
 “Presume good intent.
 Understand that follow up is a process.
 It may take several attempts.
 If a prospect doesn’t respond immediately, keep trying.
 Don’t misinterpret a lack of response as lack of interest.
 What seems like a whim may actually be the culmination of years of thought.
 Try again in a different mode, whether email, call, or text.”
 Marie shares further that her research shows that “calls are more than twice as likely to schedule as an email lead.
 I recommend that the practices get the patient on the phone as quickly as possible”

 Enrique Rangel, CEO of MyMedLeads, was able to review data from his clients’ 2.5 million leads and see that most of them are missing the mark on following up.
-Rangel found that “the most successful practice will attempt to call the lead 3.2 times, while 70% of those leads we analyzed were only called once.”
+Rangel found that “For non-injectable procedures, an optimal approach involves 11 touches spread over three weeks.
+70% of those leads we received just one touch.”
+He goes on to reflect on the quality of messaging that performs best today, “Client attention spans have changed significantly over the past six years.
+More concise and more frequent messaging is proving more impactful.”

 3. Create a Protocol